rellimmot/minimal-mistakes/_portfolio/lenny-robot.md

 # Introduction

 This was meant at one point to turn into a publication aimed at [HardwareX](https://www.journals.elsevier.com/hardwarex) Open-Source Hardware Journal to cover the hardware end of the research, in order to complement another publication to a cotton journal which covered the science end.
-My internship eventually came to an end as did the fruitions of bothering to publish this but the information is still nice and I worked hard on the project so here it is in the form I'd left it in 03/2018.
+My internship eventually came to an end as did the fruitions of bothering to publish this but the information is still nice and I worked hard on the project so here it is in the form I had left it in 03/2018.

 # Abstract